ChenRen-SCBG/HomeoSorter/README.md

 # HomeoSorter

-Current version 1.1 (May 2023)
+Current version 1.1.1 (Sept 2024)

 HomeoSorter is a Python pipeline designed to investigate the parentage of allopolyploids.
 It uses a permutation strategy and species-tree reconstruction method to assign the homeologs to the parental lineages and eventually generate a multilabelled species tree, on which allopolyploids are represented by multiple leaves (subgenomes) that cluster respectively with the potential progenitors.
 The basic idea comes from Oberprieler et al. (2017), but with major adjustments.
 Oberprieler et al. (2017) try to calculate all possible subgenome combinations across all genes at the same time, which is computationally very expensive or even impossible for large datasets, because the subgenome combinations will increase exponentially as the gene number increases.
 We take a hierarchical approach, in which we gradually grouped genes together and selected the local-best combination for each group at each step, until all genes were finally combined to determine the overall best subgenome combination.
-For more details and other major adjustments, please see Ren et al. (2023).
+For more details and other major adjustments, please see [Ren et al. (2024)](https://doi.org/10.1093/sysbio/syae046).

 Citation:

+- Ren, C., et al. 2024.
+Complex but Clear Allopolyploid Pattern of Subtribe Tussilagininae (Asteraceae: Senecioneae) Revealed by Robust Phylogenomic Evidence, with Development of a Novel Homeolog-Sorting Pipeline.
+Systematic Biology. [https://doi.org/10.1093/sysbio/syae046](https://doi.org/10.1093/sysbio/syae046)

 Please also cite the following articles when using this pipeline.
 Tree inferences rely on ASTRAL and ASTRAL-pro programs.

 - Oberprieler, C., et al. 2017.
 A permutation approach for inferring species networks from gene trees in polyploid complexes by minimising deep coalescences.
 Methods in Ecology and Evolution 8: 835-849.
 - Zhang, C., et al. 2018.
-ASTRAL-III: polynomial time species tree reconstruction from partially resolved gene trees.BMC Bioinformatics 19: 153.
+ASTRAL-III: polynomial time species tree reconstruction from partially resolved gene trees.
+BMC Bioinformatics 19: 153.
 - Zhang, C., et al. 2020.
-ASTRAL-Pro: quartet-based species-tree inference despite paralogy, Molecular Biology and Evolution 37: 3292-3307.
+ASTRAL-Pro: quartet-based species-tree inference despite paralogy.
+Molecular Biology and Evolution 37: 3292-3307.

 # Workflow